Skip to main content

 5. (optional) Check policies compliance

-6. Deploy and see if everything works as expected
+6. Deploy the draft release and see if everything works as expected

 note

 Steps 4 and 5 are marked as optional since those steps are, in any case, performed automatically by the provisioning coordinator in the deployment phase.
-However, for step 5, in case the policy validation fails during deployment, errors can be better understood if you use the "Launch Test" button.
+However, for step 5, errors can be reviewed also before deployment in the test section.

-Every new release cycle for a data product starts with a New Snapshot.
-A snapshot is an intermediate state between the latest data product release and the new work-in-progress release.
+Every new release cycle for a data product starts with a New Draft Release.
+A draft release is an intermediate state between the latest data product stable release and the new one.
 It is designed to make improvement iterations faster, without the need to increase the data product version for each single delta.

-Specifically, this operation will create a new folder under releases/ having as its name the new version number (e.g. 0.3).
-It will then populate this folder with all descriptors needed:
+Specifically, this operation will create a new directory in the main repository under releases/ having as its name the new version number (e.g. 0.3).
+It will then populate this directory with all the needed descriptors:

 • Environment-specific configurations for each environment

-Once this operation is completed, a new data product release cycle is said to be started.
+Once this operation is completed, a new data product release cycle is said to be started: a new draft release is generated.

-The commit operation is used to ensure that any changes to the release snapshot of a data product move only between consistent states.
-Use it when you want to reflect your changes to the release files managed by witboost.
-That means all changes to descriptors and configurations made in the repository will be reflected to the release snapshot descriptors and configurations (i.e. in the files inside the release folder) only when a commit is performed.
+The update operation is used to ensure that any changes to the draft release of a data product move only between consistent states.
+Use it when you want to reflect your changes to the draft release files managed by Witboost.
+Updating a draft release means that all changes to descriptors and configurations made in the repository will be reflected to the draft release descriptors and configurations (i.e. in the files inside the release directory).
+Please note: the changes are applied to the draft release only when an update is performed.

 tip